olivierluethy/IntelliGrade/README.md

 ## How to Contribute

-We welcome contributions to make AcademicSmartHub even better!
+We welcome contributions to make IntelliGrade even better!
 Feel free to fork the repository, make your improvements, and submit a pull request.

 ## License